-6.2.4.2 Ireland's Eye SPA and the North-West Irish Sea cSPA
+6.2.4.2 Ireland's Eye SPA

-With regard to water quality and habitat deterioration, there are several mechanisms by which LSEs on the marine waters of North-West Irish Sea cSPA and Ireland's Eye SPA could occur during construction.
-These are pollution incidents and elevated suspended sediments occurring upstream of the SPAs, bentonite release, surface venting and suspended sediment arising from dredging or piling plume originating from the outfall pipeline corridor.
+With regard to water quality and habitat deterioration, there are several mechanisms by which LSEs on the Ireland's Eye SPA could occur during construction.
+These are pollution incidents and elevated suspended sediments occurring upstream of the SPA, bentonite release, surface venting and suspended sediment arising from dredging or piling plume originating from the outfall pipeline corridor.
 During operation, the operational plume could also result in LSEs (see Section 5.2.2).

 It has been predicted that any impacts caused by upstream pollution incidents represent a negligible level of impact on Baldoyle Bay (Section 6.2.1.3).
-The North-West Irish Sea cSPA is located 2.7km from the Baldoyle Bay crossing, and Ireland's Eye SPA is located approximately 6km from this location, so it is not possible for this impact pathway to cause LSE at the North-West Irish Sea cSPA or Ireland's Eye SPA when at most, negligible effects will occur at the site of pollution itself.
-Assessment of bentonite release and surface venting has concluded that any impacts are likely to be minimal in the overall context of the Baldoyle Bay SPA (Section 6.2.1.3), and because the North-West Irish Sea cSPA is located 2.7km from the Baldoyle Bay crossing, and Ireland's Eye SPA is located 5km from this location, this impact pathway cannot cause LSE at these two SPAs.
+The Ireland's Eye SPA is located approximately 6km from this location, so it is not possible for this impact pathway to cause LSE at the Ireland's Eye SPA.
+Assessment of bentonite release and surface venting has concluded that any impacts are likely to be minimal in the overall context of the Baldoyle Bay SPA (Section 6.2.1.3), and because the Ireland's Eye SPA is located 5km from this location, this impact pathway cannot cause LSE at this SPA.

 Details of the plume created during the dredging part of the construction phase are outlined in Section 5.2.2.
-With the exception of a small surface plume of 1-5 mg/l and 200-300m across caught in a small back-eddy 350m north of the Irelands Eye north coast (which falls within the Ireland's Eye SPA boundary), all of the plume discharge are predicted to disperse to the north of the outfall pipeline corridor within the North-West Irish Sea cSPA following a controlled discharge.
+With the exception of a small surface plume of 1-5 mg/l and 200-300m across caught in a small back-eddy 350m north of the Irelands Eye north coast (which falls within the Ireland's Eye SPA boundary), all of the plume discharge are predicted to disperse to the north of the outfall pipeline corridor following a controlled discharge.
 None of the discharged sediment is predicted to impact the qualifying Annex I habitats of littoral and sublittoral reef features of the Rockabill to Dalkey Island SAC along the north and eastern coastline of Irelands Eye.
-The prey species of the SCI species of Ireland's Eye SPA and the North-West Irish Sea cSPA are highly mobile and the birds follow their prey.
-Even with the temporary low level elevated levels of suspended sediments arising, there will be no reduction in prey species across the expanse of marine waters in the wider area.
-Sufficient locations, areas, and availability of suitable habitats to support the population and the foraging biomass it requires across the site shall remain intact and unaffected.
-On this basis, it is not predicted that there will be any significant impacts to the prey species of the SCIs of Irelands Eye SPA or the North-West Irish Sea cSPA or Ireland's Eye SPA due to the sediment plume produced by dredging activity.
+On this basis, it is not predicted that there will be any impacts to the prey species of the SCIs of the Ireland's Eye SPA due to the sediment plume produced by dredging activity.

 The operational period of the outfall will create a plume of nutrient enriched waters which will mostly disperse naturally on the prevailing tidal currents over a large area.
 The siting of the outfall has been undertaken based on modelling of the oceanography to maximise the dilutions and spread of this material so that localised enrichment will not occur.
-However, as the levels of dissolved inorganic nitrogen (DIN) will increase slightly close the site of discharge, there is a possibility of increased organic enrichment to the seabed through increased primary productivity and organic flux to the seabed via the food chain, particularly during the summer months, when sea temperature and light conditions are suitable for photosynthesis.
+However, as the levels of dissolved inorganic nitrogen (DIN) will increase slightly close the site, there is a possibility of increased organic enrichment to the seabed through increased primary productivity and organic flux to the seabed via the food chain, particularly during the summer months, when sea temperature and light conditions are suitable for photosynthesis.